 For example, a bank may only offer an account if your charity employs less than 50 people and has a turnover of less than £5 million.

-You can get most of the features that come with a normal personal account.
+You can get most of the features that come with a standard personal bank account with a charity account.
 You may be able to:

-Accept incoming card payments and bank transfers, e.g. donations
+Accept incoming card payments and bank transfers - for example, donations

 Make recurring payments like direct debits and standing orders